skeeto/skeeto.github.com/_posts/2018-05-31-Emacs-26-Generators-and-Threads.markdown

 be a lot more efficient if Emacs' byte code supported jump tables.
 It turns an O(n) sequence of comparisons into an O(1) lookup and jump.
-It's essentially the perfect foundation for a generator since it can be used to jump straight back to the position where evaluation was paused.
+It's essentially the perfect foundation for a generator since it can be used to [jump straight back to the position][jump] where evaluation was paused.

 *Buuut*, generators do not currently use jump tables.
 The generator library predates the new `switch` opcode, and, being independent of it,